-In at attempt to make sure everyone knows the right facts to believe, it exhaustively exegetes every aspect of the passage.
-And it’s almost never shorter than 45 minutes.
+In at attempt to make sure everyone knows the right facts to believe, this sermon exhaustively exegetes every aspect of the passage.
+It’s almost never shorter than 45 minutes.

 Under the guise of “in-depth Bible teaching,” it only succeeds in making everyone feel impressed with themselves at how much they know about the Bible.

-And it cripples your discipleship efforts because it inoculates people against putting anything into actual practice in their lives.
-It ends up being the kind of knowledge that only succeeds in “puffing up” those who listen to it.
+“Sermon-as-doctoral-thesis” cripples your discipleship efforts because it inoculates people against putting anything into actual practice in their lives.
+It ends up being the kind of knowledge that only succeeds in “puffing up” instead of actually “building up” (1 Cor 8:1).

 2. The Guilt Trip